-North and Far North), on the basis of DLC from each respective resource centre (targeted DLC); and

-(b) the overhead component of the Infrastructure Development unit should be allocated (on the basis of DLC) to service contracts receiving services from that unit (that is, targeted DLC).
+- (a) the overhead component of Infrastructure Management (Regions) should be allocated directly to the service contracts serviced by each relevant resource centre (South, Central, North and Far North), on the basis of DLC from each respective resource centre (targeted DLC); and - (b) the overhead component of the Infrastructure Development unit should be allocated (on the basis of DLC) to service contracts receiving services from that unit (that is, targeted DLC).

-This adjustment ensures that schemes are paying for the overhead costs from those resource centres that that are most directly related to their schemes and not, for example, for Infrastructure Management overhead costs from the other three regions.
+This adjustment ensured that schemes are paying for the overhead costs from those resource centres that that are most directly related to their schemes and not, for example, for Infrastructure Management overhead costs from the other three regions.

-The Authority's recommended level of non-direct costs to be recovered from the Mareeba-Dimbulah Distribution System (from all customers) is set out in Table 5.4.
+The Authority's Draft Report recommended level of non-direct costs to be recovered from the Mareeba-Dimbulah Distribution System (from all customers and including non-direct costs attributed to renewals) is set out in Table 5.4.
 The allocation of these costs between high and medium priority customers is discussed below.